-• Some of the current memory data (see page 43) is lost when you turn off the power to the instrument.
-Save the data to a floppy disk/the User Drive (see page 40, 48).

-Saved data may be lost due to malfunction or incorrect operation.
+- Current memory data (see page 40) is lost when you turn off the power to the instrument.
+Save the data to a floppy disk/the User Drive (see page 40). - Saved data may be lost due to malfunction or incorrect operation.
 Save important data to a floppy disk.